dmmolitor/Adaptive-Sketch-and-Project/README.md

 python run_this.py
 ```

-The figures will be saved in a `Figures` subfolder.
+The figures will be saved in a `figures` subfolder.

 If you use this code, please cite: